-There are several factors in which learning a language through music occur.
+There are several factors in which learning a language through music occurs.
 What are the neurological and psychological ways in which our brains understand and piece musical lyrics together to understand language?

 Neurological reasons for learning a language through music

 Understanding how a new language works isn’t just about learning grammar or vocabulary.
 There’s one subtle thing lurking in the background that you might not notice: prosody.
 Prosody is what makes music complete; it’s the rhythmic patterns and sounds that spoken language passes through.
 This includes the tone of voice (which is important for languages like Cantonese or Punjabi) or where emphasis is placed.
 Some English words even change from a verb (e.g., to permit) to a noun (e.g., a permit) depending on what you emphasize.